DaveHartburn/bamclone/README.md

 Version
 -------
+0.2
+* Playable without timer
+* Fixed game crash issue listed in 0.1
+* Can load other levels with command line argument

+0.1
-0.1         * Basic level is playable.
+* Basic level is playable.
 * No timer, i.e. no lose condition
 * Level complete - quits with command line message
 * One wheel has south going dead end.
 Game will crash if taken

 Credits
 =======